-If due to some reason, you notice that some of the parts are not blending the way they should, try stirring the produce to keep them going.
+If due for some reason, you notice that some of the parts are not blending the way they should, try stirring the produce to keep them going.

-Sometimes, your products may also start resisting to blend.
-At this point, try adding a splash of water in the blender and recontinue the process.
+Sometimes, your products may also start resisting blending.
+At this point, try adding a splash of water to the blender and recontinue the process.
 As earlier mentioned, blending becomes easier when liquid is present.

 7. Straining the mixture